Cinque Terre Travel Guide

 Planning Your Cinque Terre Trip

 My only criticism of Rick Steves’ book is that it presents his Italy, so if you want to explore off the (crowded) path you’ll have to do your own research.
-Towns like Bologna, Modena, Parma, Ravenna have gotten more popular in recent years and those aren’t in his guides.
+Gorgeous small towns in Northern Italy like Bologna, Bergamo, Parma, Ravenna were some of our favorite places, but they’re not in his guidebook.

 Of course, Italy is a huge country so it’s to be expected that he can’t cover it all, but just to let you know!